-Level 2 and Level 3 were based on changes in significance of unobservable inputs used associated with a change in the valuation technique used for certain of the Company's corporate debt securities and are not considered material to the Company's financial position or results of operations.
+Transfers into or out of the Level 3 fair value category occur when unobservable inputs become more or less significant to the fair value measurement or upon a change in valuation technique.
+For the year ended December 31, 2019, transfers between Level 2 and Level 3 are not considered material to the Company's financial position or results of operations.
+For the year ended December 31, 2018, transfers between Level 2 and Level 3 were based on changes in significance of unobservable inputs used associated with a change in the valuation technique used for certain of the Company's corporate debt securities and are not considered material to the Company's financial position or results of operations.
+The Company's policy is to recognize transfers between levels in the fair value hierarchy at the end of the reporting period.